InjectiveLabs/mainnet-genesis-dryrun/GENESIS-CEREMONY.md

 Before you consider participating in this ceremony, please read the entire document.

-Genesis transactions will be collected on Github in this repository and checked for validity by an automated script.
+Genesis transactions will be collected on Github in this repository and checked for validity.
-Genesis file collection will terminate on 7 June 2019 23:00 GMT.
+Genesis file collection will terminate on 12 June 2021 23:00 GMT.
 The final recommended genesis file will be published shortly after that time.

 By participating in this ceremony and submitting a gen-tx, you are making a commitment to your fellow validators that you will be around to bring your validator online by the recommended genesis time of 7 June 2019 23:00 GMT to launch the network.
 Note that you can start `injectived`